moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 HTML/CSS sample code for block areas
 ------------------------------------
 Here you will find some code samples to help you to customize the Info Box and the Marketing Blocks.

 You can insert any HTML tag to customize the frontpage blocks.
-Use a `<div>` as a main container and add the height to keep the same value in all the blocks.
+Use a <div> tag as a main container and add the height to keep the same value in all the blocks.

 The Font Awesome icons set is available in http://fortawesome.github.io/Font-Awesome/icons/.